tteuw00111111/Windows-Internals-Study/docs/processes.md

 #### POC ShellExecuteW & ShellExecuteExW
 1) Creates a dummy text file (if it doesn’t already exist).
 2) Opens it with the user’s default “.txt” handler via ShellExecuteW.
-3) Opens it again via ShellExecuteExW so we can grab the PROCESS_INFORMATION for fun (PID, wait, etc.).
+3) Opens it again via ShellExecuteExW to grab the PROCESS_INFORMATION for fun (PID, wait, etc.).

 ```cpp
   HINSTANCE hInst = ShellExecuteW(